almarklein/asgineer/README.md

 ## Introduction

-Asgish is a Python ASGI web microframework that tries to add as few abstractions as possible, while still offering a friendly API.
+Asgish is a tool to write asynchronous web applications, using as few abstractions as possible, while still offering a friendly API.
 It does not do fancy routing; it's async handlers all the way down.

+More precisely, asgish is a Python ASGI web microframework.
 The [ASGI](https://asgi.readthedocs.io) specification allows async web servers and frameworks to talk to each-other in a standardized way.
 Like WSGI, but for async.
 I like getting to the metal, but writing web applications using an [ASGI application class](https://asgi.readthedocs.io/en/latest/specs/main.html#applications) is just too awkward, so I created this minimal layer on top.

+When running asgish on [uvicorn](https://github.com/encode/uvicorn), it is one of the fastest web frameworks avaialble (it should be faster than Sanic).

 Other ASGI frameworks include [Starlette](https://github.com/encode/starlette), [Quart](https://github.com/pgjones/quart),
 and [others](https://asgi.readthedocs.io/en/latest/implementations.html#application-frameworks).